Probabilistic AutoRegressive Neural Networks for Accurate Long-range Forecasting: Proposed Model

 \subsection{PARNN model}

-We propose a hybrid probabilistic autoregressive neural network (PARNN) model which is a generalization of the artificial neural network (ANN$(p,d,q)$) \cite{khashei2010artificial} and recurrent neural network (RNN) model \cite{connor1994recurrent} for nonlinear time series forecasting.
-The current hybrid models in time series \cite{zhang2003time}, such as the hybrid ARIMA-ARNN model \cite{chakraborty2019forecasting}, made a significant improvement in the predictive accuracies of individual forecasters like ARIMA$(p,d,q)$ and ARNN models.
+We propose a hybrid probabilistic autoregressive neural networks (PARNN) which is a modification to the artificial neural network (ANN$(p,d,q)$) \cite{khashei2010artificial} and recurrent neural network (RNN) \cite{connor1994recurrent} models used for nonlinear time series forecasting.
+The current hybrid models in time series \cite{zhang2003time}, such as the hybrid ARIMA-ARNN model \cite{chakraborty2019forecasting}, made a significant improvement in the predictive accuracy of individual forecasters like ARIMA and ARNN models.
 These hybrid models assume an additive relationship between linear and nonlinear components of the time series which is not always obvious.
-Therefore, ``white-box-like'' models have the promise over ``black-box-like" transformers \cite{wu2020deep}, several hybrid models, ensemble models, and individual state-of-the-art forecasters.
 This paper builds a probabilistic ARNN framework that blends classical time series with scalable neural network architecture.
-Our proposed PARNN$(p,k,q)$ model considers the future values of the time series to be a nonlinear function of $p$-lagged values of past observations and $q$-lagged values of ARIMA residuals.
+Our proposed PARNN$(m,k,l)$ model considers the future values of the time series to be a nonlinear function of $m$-lagged values of past observations and $l$-lagged values of ARIMA residuals (feedback errors).
 Therefore, we have,

-where the nonlinear function $f$ depends on the single hidden-layered autoregressive neural network having $k$ hidden neurons, $y_t$ and $e_t$ denotes the actual time series and the residual series at time $t$.
+where the nonlinear function $f$ is a single hidden-layered autoregressive neural networks having $k$ hidden neurons, $y_t$ and $e_t$ denote the actual time series and the residual series at time $t$.
 Using the connection weights $\alpha$ and a bounded nonlinear sigmoidal activation function $G(\cdot)$ of the neural network, $y_t$ can be denoted as